Topology Inference for Network Systems with Unknown Inputs: Conclusion

 \section{Conclusion}

-In this paper, we proposed TO-TIA and IE-TIA to learn the directed network topology from the observations of cooperation dynamics, where the latent input injected into the network is unmeasurable.
-We first proposed TO-TIA towards the time-invariant input: i) an input filtering method was designed to eliminate the influence of latent input on the dynamic process, and ii) a two-layer optimization strategy was proposed to improve the topology inference accuracy.
-We then proposed IE-TIA towards the time-varying input: i) an identification method was designed to identify all the injected agents, and ii) an iterative estimation strategy was proposed to improve the accuracy of the estimation of the network topology and latent input.
-Furthermore, we provided strict theoretical analysis and comprehensive simulations to illustrate the effectiveness and the accuracy of TO-TIA and IE-TIA.
+In this paper, we investigated the topology inference problem of NSs when unknown time-varying inputs are injected into the network.
+First, we designed a detection criterion with probability guarantees to identify the input injection time.
+Then, we used the determined injection time to obtain an initial topology estimate, and proposed a recursive input filtering algorithm to further approximated zero-input response.
+Finally, we formulated a decreasing-weight based optimization problem to infer the topology from zero-input response.
+We further provided comprehensive simulations to illustrate the effectiveness of the proposed method.

-One of the promising future directions of this work is to utilize the latent input to steer the network to a target state.
-The potential challenges mainly lie in how to select the injected agents and guarantee the controllability of the dynamical system.
-We believe that by paying off efforts, new favorable alternatives will be provided for multi-agent cooperative control.
+One of the promising future directions is to infer the topology by utilizing the state responses to the unknown inputs, rather than filtering the inputs from observations.
+The challenges mainly lie in how to discriminate the zero-state responses and further enhance the inference accuracy.